Burmese version of this article

 After these experiences, clearly modelled on the story of the Buddha’s enlightenment in his biography, he set out on the next stage of following the Buddha’s path.
 He untertook a journey through the wilderness of Kayin country before starting to renovate the ruined pagoda of Myaing Gyi Ngu with the assistance of a number of followers.
 The foundation stone was laid in November 1975, the umbrella (hti) was hoisted half a year later on Thingyan, Burmese New Year.
 Reportedly 20,000 people attended the ceremony.11 From now on U Thuzana became known as the Myaing Gyi Ngu Sayadaw (abbot) and his career as a pagoda builder started, albeit not immediately.

 The biography records that between 1982 and 1984 seven pagodas were built on his initiative12 and that the number increased to 53, plus 28 ordination halls, by 1990.13 One of these caused problems because it was located at a strategically important place some 40 km away from Manerplaw, the headquarters of the KNU on the confluence of the Thanlwin and Moei rivers.
 The KNU leadership argued that the construction of the building might negatively effect the security of the opposition’s headquarters.
-The long controversy about the construction work finally contributed to the foundation of the Democratic Kayin Buddhist Association (DKBA) by a number of Buddhist soldiers14 formerly under command of the KNLA in late 1994, and thus to the split of the armed organisation that had started fighting the Burmese army in 1949.
+The long controversy about the construction work finally contributed to the foundation of the Democratic Kayin Buddhist Association (DKBA) by a number of Buddhist soldiers.14 The Association was formed as the civil authority under which its armed wing known under the same acronym – ‚Association‘ replaced by ‚ Army‘ – performed its activities.
+The soldies had before been under the command of the KNLA in which the future U Thuzana had served for some time, the army of the Karen National Union (KNU).
+The split within the KNLA that had started fighting the Burmese army in 1949 happened in late 1994.
 Most observers agree that a long- standing dissatisfaction among the Buddhist rank and file of the army and the Christian leadership played a crucial role.
 Personal talks between KNU leader Bo Mya and U Thuzana about the pagoda building issue did not lead to a compromise.

 In early 1995 U Thuzana became the most prominent patron of the new organisation as one of six Sayadaws.
-From then on he was regarded as controversial.
-His followers stress his main aim of promoting Buddhism; his critics regard him as a pawn of the military junta in its fight against the KNU.
+From then on he was regarded as controversial because he was regarded as leading a Karen „Buddhist army“ and was protected by it.
+His followers stress his main aim of promoting Buddhism; his critics regard him as a pawn of the military junta in its fight against the KNU and KNLA.

 After 1995 not much biographical information exists about U Thuzana.
 He is generally called “chairman” or “leader” of the DKBA without any further specification.
 Most likely the monk concentrated on supervising the community that had assembled at Myaing Gyi Ngu, many of them being people who had fled their homes to avoid the fighting between the KNU, the Burmese army and other armed groups, among them the DKBA.
 Furthermore, the monk had invited refugees living in Thailand to return.
 A set of strict rules was proclaimed that made the “camp” a place in which a peaceful and just order based on Buddhist principles as articulated by the abbot was practised.15 Religious as well as political diversity was thus excluded.